-With the aim of enforcing stronger data security and privacy rules among organisations when it comes to protecting personal data, the General Data Protection Regulation (GDPR) is set to replace the Data Protection Act on 25th May 2018.
+With the aim of enforcing stronger data security and privacy rules among organisations when it comes to protecting personal data, the General Data Protection Regulation (GDPR) replaced the Data Protection Act on 25th May 2018.
 It’s important that your organisation understands the key elements of the Regulation and takes appropriate protection measures to ensure the data you hold is audited, well documented and that all your data collection procedures are GDPR compliant.

 So why is GDPR so important?
 Non-compliance could put significant financial strain on your organisation.
 Your organisation could be liable for penalties up to €20 million or 4% of global annual turnover (whichever is greater), even if you weren’t directly responsible for the breach.
 Not to mention the reputational damage incurred.
 GDPR could mean the beginning of the end if it’s ignored.

 Take the first step to GDPR readiness by completing the Capacity GDPR Health Check.
 Spot gaps in your organisation and address them now to ensure that your organisation is GDPR compliant.